KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 You can create a custom ``KeyboardLayoutProvider`` by either inheriting the ``StandardKeyboardLayoutProvider`` base class and customize the parts you want, or implement the ``KeyboardLayoutProvider`` protocol from scratch.

-There are also several base classes make it easy to implement custom layouts.

-For instance ``BaseKeyboardLayoutProvider`` provides base functionality, ``InputSetBasedKeyboardLayoutProvider`` lets you use input sets, and ``iPadKeyboardLayoutProvider`` & ``iPhoneKeyboardLayoutProvider`` provides platform baselines.
+There are also some base classes to make it easy to implement a custom provider. ``BaseKeyboardLayoutProvider`` provides base functionality, ``InputSetBasedKeyboardLayoutProvider`` lets you use input sets, and ``iPadKeyboardLayoutProvider`` & ``iPhoneKeyboardLayoutProvider`` provides a baseline for each platform.

 For instance, here's a custom provider that inherits ``StandardKeyboardLayoutProvider`` and injects a tab key into the layout: